SalesforceCommerceCloud/pwa-kit/README.md

 ## ➕ Contribute

 Your contributions are welcome!
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) guide to get started.
-If you like `pwa-kit`, add a ⭐ on the [GitHub Repo](https://github.com/SalesforceCommerceCloud/pwa-kit/)
+If you like `pwa-kit`, consider adding a ⭐ on the [GitHub Repo](https://github.com/SalesforceCommerceCloud/pwa-kit/).
+It helps other people discover PWA Kit!

 ## 📖 Documentation